agama-project/agama/rust/WEB-SERVER.md

 $ cargo binstall websocat
 ```

-If you did not install `binstall`, you can do:
+If you did not install `cargo-binstall`, you can do:

 ```
 $ cargo install websocat